nguyensjsu/sp21-172-team-c/week1_journals/jimmy.md

 # Challenges

 I'm still trying to figure out how to carry variables over from the html file to java file.
+We still need to move it over to spring.